What Is Participation in Your SMS

 Reviewing Your Safety Policy at Least Once per Year

-Another best practice we highly recommend to encourage employee participation in your aviation SMS is to require a yearly review of:
+Another best practice we highly recommend encouraging employee participation in your aviation SMS is to require a yearly review of:

 - Aviation safety policies;

 This helps keep employees grounded in your Safety Policy as well as their role in your SMS.
 Having very clear boundaries and expectations for roles is very helpful for communicating to employees HOW they should be participating.

 Employees Using Checklists

 Employees who actively use checklists without skipping items or cutting corners is another good way for employees to interact directly with your SMS.

 This is a fact that many safety managers overlook.
 But safety managers design these checklists to comply with safe behavior and with SMS guidelines, and so when employees follow checklists they are behaving exactly in line with SMS expectations.

 Corrective Actions Are Completed on Time

 Corrective preventative actions are generally facilitated by department heads or other subject-matter experts and performed by employees.
 Common signs of resistance to the SMS and lack of participation are: